kaz-utashiro/App-Greple-xlate/README.md

     terminal.
 If you want to specify explicitly, you can use **--xlate-stripe-light** or **--xlate-stripe-dark**.

+- **--xlate-mask**

+    Perform masking function and display the converted text as is without restoration.

 - **--match-all**

     Set the whole text of the file as a target area.